Otitoma sororcula

 Otitoma sororcula is a species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae, the turrids and allies.

 Description

 The length of the shell varies between 3 mm and 6.6 mm.

 Distribution

 This marine species occurs off the Fiji Islands.

+Taxonomy

+Otitoma sororcula was described in 2017 by Morassi, Nappo, and Bonfitto as part of a comprehensive study on the genus Otitoma in the Western Pacific Ocean.
+This species is one of several new taxa identified in that publication, which expanded the known diversity of the genus.
+The genus Otitoma itself was previously considered a nomen dubium until it was re-evaluated and reinstated based on morphological and molecular analyses.